PojavLauncherTeam/PojavLauncher/README.md

 ## Known Issues
 - Minecraft `21w10a` or newer are currently not yet supported due to the new GLSL usage.
-- In 1.16 and up spawn eggs banners are white (you can fix this by adding this to your JVM flags `-Dorg.lwjgl.opengl.libname=libgl4es_115.so`, only works on 1.16 and up, do not use under this version)
+- In 1.16 and up spawn eggs banners are white (you can fix this by switching renderer to `gl4es 1.1.5`, only works on 1.16 and up, do not use under this version)
 - Controller mods aren't working
 - Random crashes could happen very often on Android 5.x during game load or join world.
 - With big modpacks textures could be messed up